aflores255/MarketPlaceFlo/README.md

-# 🛒 MarketPlaceFlo
+# 🛒 MarketPlaceFlo – Decentralized NFT Marketplace (ERC-721)

 ## 📌 Description
-**MarketPlaceFlo** is a Solidity-based smart contract that enables users to list, buy, and cancel NFTs using Ether.
-Compatible with any ERC-721 collection, this marketplace allows secure peer-to-peer trading.
+**MarketPlaceFlo** is a Solidity smart contract that enables secure, on-chain peer-to-peer trading of NFTs using Ether on any EVM-compatible blockchain.
+Fully compatible with all **ERC-721** collections, it allows users to list, purchase, and delist NFTs directly through the contract with no intermediaries.

-The contract is built using **OpenZeppelin** for security and best practices, and has been thoroughly tested with **Foundry**.
+Built on top of **OpenZeppelin's** trusted libraries, follows industry best practices for smart contract development, ensuring secure and maintainable code.
+It has been rigorously tested using **Foundry**, covering core functionality and edge cases to guarantee reliability and protection against common vulnerabilities.

 ---